angelhumano/big_data_technologies_class_project1/README.md

 #### Observations:

 - It appears that the number of incidents decreased during the pandemic.
-However, such an extreme decline across all boroughs is better explained by missing data.
-During the pandemic many numerous public services were disrupted as a result.
+However, such an extreme decline across all boroughs is better explained by missing data.During the pandemic, numerous public services were disrupted as a result.

-### In our data: "Medical - Assist Civilian" is the most frequent incident in NYC (2005-2021)
+### In our data: "Medical-Assist  Civilian" is the most frequent incident in NYC (2005-2021)

 ![fire_incident_classification](assets/Medical_Assistant_Civilian_is_the_most_frequent_fire_incident_in_NYC_2005_2021.png)